Trebonius91/VASP4CLINT/README.md

 ## Python scripts:

+ - **modify_poscar.py** : Perform several simple operations on a POSCAR file, such as shifting its atoms, multiply the cel, transform from cartesian to internal coordinates and the other way round
  - **build_scalms.py** :  Build unit cells of liquid metal alloys on a simple cubic grid (bulk, slab and cluster possible)
  - **built_adsorbates.py** : Place adsorbate atoms or molecules on or in surface slabs.
 Positions and rotations can be controlled by input files.